rdehaan/KRR-course-2021/hw1/description.md

 The additional constraint for this assignment is the following.
 In the input, you are given some additional data:
-- For each road (and each direction on two-way roads), you are given a capacity: some positive integer that indicates how much traffic can pass on this road (e.g., 2 units of traffic per day).
+- For each road (and each direction on two-way roads), you are given a capacity: some positive integer that indicates how much traffic can pass on this road in this direction (e.g., 2 units of traffic per day).
-- Some traffic flow requirements (one per day), consisting of:
+- Some traffic flow requirements **(at most one per day)**, consisting of:
   - A starting intersection *s*, a finish intersection *t*, and a total flow amount *a* (a nonnegative integer).
 The repair schedule should be such that on each day, there must be a [network flow](https://en.wikipedia.org/wiki/Maximum_flow_problem#Definition) possible from *s* (for that day) to *t* (for that day) with a value *a* of flow, that uses only roads that are not being repaired that day.